w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 <div class="note wcag2ict">

-Multipoint and path-based gestures are less common in documents.
-An example where a document author could add such gestures is an interactive prototype document created in a software design tool.</div>
+Multipoint and path-based gestures are less common in non-web documents.
+An example where a non-web document author could add such gestures is an interactive prototype document created in a software design tool.</div>

 (for non-web software)